csexton/codeography.com/_posts/2013-06-17-replacing-all-the-things-with-unite-vim.markdown

       imap <buffer> <C-k>   <Plug>(unite_select_previous_line)
     endfunction

-Hopefully this gives you a decent place to start building an awesome vim setup.
+Hopefully this gives you a decent place to start building an awesome vimming rig.